bleutzinn/grav-plugin-form-prefiller/README.md

 ### Troubleshooting

 The plugin tries to silently cope with errors but does log them.
-When form fields do not get prefilled take a look at the Grav log file ('logs/grav.log`).
+When to your surprise form fields do not get prefilled take a look at the Grav log file ('logs/grav.log`).
 Also when the debugger is enabled error messages as well as warnings are displayed in the [Debug Bar](https://learn.getgrav.org/16/advanced/debugging#debug-bar).

 An example of an error log message is:
 "FormPrefillerPlugin: Error reading data from "user://data/test.yaml": Indentation problem at line 4 (near " ef_val2a")"

+An example of a Debug Bar warning message is:
+"FormPrefillerPlugin: Warning: the function getURLParameter returned "null" since the URL parameter "category" was not found"

 ## Credits